Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 Implantation bleeding normally fills a pantyliner and not a sanitary towel.

-14. Nausea with or without vomiting
+14. Nausea with or without Vomiting

 Unfortunately, some women will experience nausea right from implantation, for others, it peaks between 8-12 weeks.
+However, for the unfortunate few they may suffer from this the whole pregnancy.

 Normally referred to as morning sickness don’t be fooled by its name this can take place at any time of day and night.

-15. Lower backache
+15. Lower Backache

 This hormone relaxes ligaments in and around the pelvis and this can result in lower back ache very early on in pregnancy.